Operation Avalanche: Axis

-The landings
+Landings

 At Salerno the decision had been taken to assault without previous naval or aerial bombardment, in order to secure surprise.
 Tactical surprise was not achieved, as the naval commanders had predicted.
 As the first wave approached the shore at Paestum a loudspeaker from the landing area proclaimed in English, "Come on in and give up.
 We have you covered."
 The troops attacked nonetheless.

 The Germans had established artillery and machine-gun posts and scattered tanks through the landing zones which made progress difficult, but the beach areas were successfully taken.
 Around 07:00 a concerted counterattack was made by the 16th Panzer division.
 It caused heavy casualties, but was beaten off with naval gunfire support.
 Both the British and the Americans made slow progress, and still had a 10-mile gap between them at the end of day one.
 They linked up by the end of day two and occupied 35–45 miles of coast line to a depth of six or seven miles.

+General Montgomery had predicted Baytown would be a waste of effort because it assumed the Germans would give battle in Calabria; if they failed to do so, the diversion would not work.
+He was proved correct.
+After Baytown, the Eighth Army marched 300 mi north to the Salerno area against no opposition other than engineer obstacles.